Caerind/TiledMapXtractor/README.md

 ## Features

-- Loading (most usefull part of ) tiled map (at the moment)
+- External tileset (.tsx)
+- Loading
+- Saving
-- Modification of the map
+- Modification of the map at runtime (soon)
-- Saving as exact .tmx file

 ## What is not supported